Welcome to Checkr!Read More

-- The flow provides required forms and disclosures for the candidate to acknowledge, helping you to remain compliant with FCRA rules.
+- The flow provides required forms and disclosures for the candidate to acknowledge, helping you comply with FCRA rules.

 Checkr-hosted apply flow

-- Select a package (required), and a geo and/or program (if either/both are enabled).
+- Select a package (required), optional add-on screenings, and a work location or program (if enabled).

 - Enter up to 25 email addresses to receive the invitation.

 - Click Send Invitations.
-The listed candidates will receive emails with an invitation link and appear in the Candidates page.
+The listed candidates receive emails with an invitation link and appear in the Candidates page.

-Note: When you invite a candidate, their name appears in the Candidates page with Invitation Sent as their status.
-After the candidate accepts the invitation and their background check completes, you can also click into and open their Report from the Candidates page.
+After the candidate receives the email, they can click the link to start the Checkr-hosted apply flow.
+After the candidate accepts the invitation and their background check completes, you can also open their report from the Candidates page.

 For more information, refer to Invite candidates by email in the Checkr Dashboard User Guide.

-Candidates receive an email with your company's logo and links to start their background check.
+Candidates receive an email with your company's logo and a link to start their background check.

-- Enter PII.
-The information required varies by screening, but most candidates will provide their name, Social Security number, date of birth, and current postal code.
+- The candidate enters PII.
+Each screening requires different information, but most candidates provide their name, Social Security number, birth date, and current postal code.